Vlahaka/The-T.N.C.-Theseus/Theseus.md

 “I’m here, boy,” *Haraldson called out, standing halfway from his seat.* “What’s with the theatrics?
 Did you forget your training?”

 “No, sir!” *the lieutenant straightened into a rigid posture, voice loud and crisp now.* “Message marked for immediate delivery to Theseus Command Staff.
-No delay permitted, sir!”
+We ran the  digital signature and it checks out, the order is authentic Sir."

 *Haraldson stepped forward, already extending a hand.*
 “Dismissed, Lieutenant,” *he said calmly as he took the sealed paper*.